 Frequently Asked Questions

-Can I volunteer with Climate Emergency Fund?
+What is Climate Emergency Fund?

 Does donating to Climate Emergency Fund put me or my foundation at legal risk?

-Our movement-oriented legal team provides layers of protection to Climate Emergency Fund by grant agreements to ensure that our funds support only legal 501c(3) appropriate activities.
+Our movement-oriented legal team provides layers of protection to Climate Emergency Fund by grant agreements to ensure that our funds support only legal 501(c)(3) appropriate activities.
+We fund activities such as recruitment, training, press support, education, and capacity-building, all of which are 100% legal.
 Grantees are required to report back on all money spent, ensuring that funds were only spent on legal and eligible activities.

 Do you have a recommended reading/watching list?